-SBT777101 is a regulatory CAR T cell therapy product that was designed to recognize antigens produced in the context of autoimmune disease(s) and exhibit anti-inflammatory activity.
-The nonclinical studies documented the regulatory T cell phenotype of SBT777101 via FOXP3 Tregspecific demethylated region (TSDR) analysis.
-When SBT777101 was manufactured using whole blood samples from patients with RA, cells were transduced efficiently and exhibited the same phenotype post transduction as cells from healthy donors.
-Studies also demonstrated that the SBT777101 CAR specifically recognizes citrullinated proteins and does not exhibit off-target binding.
+SBT777101 is a CAR Treg cell therapy product that was designed to recognize antigens produced in the context of certain autoimmune diseases and exhibit anti-inflammatory activity.
+Nonclinical studies documented the specificity of SBT777101 for Cit-Prot and the Treg cell phenotype of SBT777101 via flow cytometric analysis of FOXP3 expression, FOXP3 Tregspecific demethylated region (TSDR) analysis, cytokine profiling, and evaluation of the suppressive activity of SBT777101.
+Studies demonstrated that the SBT777101 CAR specifically recognizes Cit-Prot and does not exhibit off-target binding.
+When SBT777101 was manufactured using whole blood samples from patients with RA and from patients with HS, cells were transduced efficiently and exhibited the same phenotype post transduction as cells from healthy donors.
 SBT777101 exhibits regulatory/immunomodulatory functions in vitro.
-An immunohistochemistry-based tissue cross reactivity study showed that the SBT777101 CAR mostly stains cytoplasmic and nuclear elements in multiple cell types and that it is associated with membranous staining only in rare epithelial and mononuclear leukocytes in various tissues.
+An immunohistochemistry-based tissue cross reactivity study showed that the SBT777101 CAR stains mostly cytoplasmic and nuclear elements in multiple cell types and that it is associated with membranous staining only in rare epithelial and mononuclear leukocytes in various tissues.
 Staining of extracellular material was also observed in various tissues, as further detailed below.
-The nonclinical assessment of SBT777101 has also demonstrated in vivo that SBT777101 does not cause adverse events towards normal tissues including under proinflammatory conditions, that SBT777101 is not activated in vivo within normal tissues, that SBT777101 exhibits a stable Treg phenotype under pro-inflammatory conditions, and that SBT777101 exhibits an immunoregulatory activity in vivo that is similar to the activity of untransduced polyclonal Tregs.
-An evaluation of the risk of lentiviral vector mediated insertional mutagenesis showed a multi-site integration profile with no dominant integration site which is consistent with numerous published studies of third generation lentiviral vectors, similar to that used in the SBT777101 vector, and no abnormal impact of the transduction of Tregs on cell growth activity.
+The nonclinical assessment of SBT777101 has demonstrated in vivo that SBT777101 does not cause adverse events towards normal tissues including under proinflammatory conditions, that SBT777101 is not activated in vivo within normal tissues, that SBT777101 exhibits a stable Treg phenotype under pro-inflammatory conditions, and that SBT777101 exhibits an immunoregulatory activity in vivo that is similar to the activity of untransduced polyclonal Tregs.
+An evaluation of the risk of lentiviral vector mediated insertional mutagenesis showed a multi-site integration profile with no dominant integration site which is consistent with numerous published studies of lentiviral vectors similar to that used in the SBT777101 vector, and no abnormal impact of the transduction of Tregs on cell growth activity.